Ghini/ghini.desktop/doc/ghini-family.rst

       between 0 and 255, or maybe ``10.`` followed by three more such numbers, or still ``172.`` followed by a number in the range 16 to 31, and again two more numbers between 0 and 255.

-      Anything else is something else and will not work.
+      Anything else is something else, not your local IP address, and will not work.

 |ghini.desktop| holds a list of registered |ghini.pocket| clients.
 (Check the below section on